 Clinicians recognize the potential value of monitoring depth of anesthesia, and medical device companies have developed several technologies for it in the past 30 years.
 Most of these measure brain electrical activity (EEG).
 One drawback to this approach is interference: Electromyography (EMG) signals, which are often high in pediatric patients, can distort EEG readings.

 One device uses proprietary signal processing algorithms to detect and classify EEG.
 The Narcotrend Compact-M monitor applies a scale of 100 (conscious) to 0 (very deep hypnosis, EEG suppression) to help clinicians adjust anesthesia according to patient age.
-The Narcotrend Compact-M monitor is indicated for use with pediatric patients from the first day of life.
+The Narcotrend Compact-M monitor has an age-related index which allows for greater specificity in all patient demographics.

 Clinical Studies on Narcotrend and Pediatric Patients